Introduction: Parathyroid gland and hormone.

 Mechanism of action

-The distal convoluted tubule is impermeable to Sodium, Potassium, calcium, and other minerals so absorption of calcium is due to the presence of parathyroid hormone
+The distal convoluted tubule is impermeable to Sodium, Potassium, calcium, and other minerals, so absorption of calcium is due to the presence of parathyroid hormone.

-The calcium ions enter into the distal convoluted tubule cells.
-The Sodium -Potassium channels in the distal convoluted tubule remove three sodium ions from the cells and two potassium into the cells.
-From another channel the sodium enters into the cell in exchange of calcium , through calcium sodium channel which is a secondary active transport system.
-Main active system is Sodium Potassium channel and energy produced by that is used in the calcium sodium channel.
-In this way calcium is absorbed in the distal convoluted tubule.
+From another channel, the sodium enters the cell in exchange for calcium, through the calcium sodium channel, which is a secondary active transport system.
+The primary active system is the sodium-potassium channel, and the energy produced by that is used in the calcium sodium channel.
+In this way, calcium is absorbed in the distal convoluted tubule.

 On GIT